Can you get any better as a singer if you have already taken and completed all the basic singing lessons? Of cause, you

-Singing should never put you, or any other singer for that matter, in any kind of vocal pain because if it does, it can only mean that you are singing well out of your vocal range.
+Singing should never put you, or any other singer for that matter, in any kind of a vocal pain because if it does, it can only mean that you are singing well out of your vocal range.
 Pain that you may experience from singing loudly, for instance, may be caused by lack of voice support that occurs through improper breathing.
 Pain that accompanies very low or high notes means your vocal cords are strained and that is not how to improve your singing voice.

 Your tongue’s position has a big role in ensuring that your vocal tone comes out all right.
 By bringing your tongue in a forward position and making sure that its tip is touching the bottom of your teeth, you allow more space for air to produce more resonant- and vibrant-sounding quality to your voice.
 You also create a deeper and darker voice when you pull your tongue downwards to your throat.